Jump to section

 Ulcerations that can be seen in the skin around your dog’s anus.
 If the ulcerations connect to the anus, blood can be present in the stool.

-After discussing any symptoms that you have noticed in your dog and depending upon what is seen during the examination, your veterinarian may conduct a rectal examination, a complete blood count and biochemistry profile, urinalysis, fecal examination, coagulation profile, abdominal x-rays and ultrasound and/or a colonoscopy.
-Through the examination, an understanding of the symptoms your dog is experiencing and the test results, your veterinarian will determine why your dog has blood in his stool.
+After discussing any signs that you have noticed in your dog and depending upon what is seen during the examination, your veterinarian may conduct a rectal examination, a complete blood count and biochemistry profile, urinalysis, fecal examination, coagulation profile, abdominal x-rays and ultrasound and/or a colonoscopy.
+Through the examination, an understanding of the signs your dog is experiencing and the test results, your veterinarian will determine why your dog has blood in his stool.

 To prevent an infection by infectious agents, you will want to keep a close eye on your dog and keep him on his leash so as to ensure that he does not eat feces of an unknown animal.
 It is also important to keep your dog from eating food that has spoiled and minimize the human food that he eats.
 A veterinarian or technician can perform anal gland expression on a monthly basis which will help your dog avoid developing anal sacculitis.